Water at The University of Arizona

 Bring your lunch and join the WRRC for a range of presentations on water-related topics of interest.
 Seminars cover global water issues with presenters from the University of Arizona and elsewhere.
 Unless otherwise stated, Brown Bag Seminars occur at the WRRC.
 Times and dates vary throughout the year, more information can be foundcan be found on the WRRC website or in the Weekly Wave.

-Weekly seminars focus on issues related to soil water interactions within the critical zone.
+Weekly seminars focus on issues related to environmental processes and understandings.
 The presented research ranges from pollution mitigation to agricultural development and water security.
 Seminars occur Mondays from 3-4 pm during the semester in Marley 230.
 Information regarding specific seminars can be found here.

 The seminar series considers the fate and transport of water, energy, and chemical constituents throughout the atmosphere and geosphere.
 Seminars occur Thursdays during the semester starting at 4 pm in Havill 318.
 Information regarding specific seminars can be found here.